The Dagda: Dagda's harp

+Other possessions

+He possessed two pigs, one of which was always growing whilst the other was always roasting, and ever-laden fruit trees.
+He is also described as being the owner of a black-maned heifer that was given to him for his labours prior to the Second Battle of Moytura.
+When the heifer calls her calf, all the cattle of Ireland taken by the Fomorians as tribute graze.

 Family

 The Dagda is said to be husband of the Morrígan, who is called his "envious wife".
 His children include Aengus, Cermait, and Aed (often called the three sons of the Dagda), Brigit and Bodb Derg.
 He is said to have two brothers, Nuada and Ogma, but this may be an instance of the tendency to triplicate deities.
 Elsewhere the Dagda is linked exclusively with Ogma, and the two are called "the two brothers."
 In the Dindsenchas, the Dagda is given a daughter named Ainge, for whom he makes a twig basket or tub that always leaks when the tide is in and never leaks when it is going out.
 The Dagda's father is named Elatha son of Delbeath.
 Englec, the daughter of Elcmar, is named as a consort of the Dagda and the mother of his "swift son".
 Echtgi the loathesome is another daughter of the Dagda's named in the Banshenchas.